mvindasr/Day2_Part2_AdventOfCode/README.md

 ## Instructions

 Code was programmed using Java 17.0 and IntelliJ as IDE.
-To run it, place your calibration document inside the "calibrationDocument" folder (a sample is provided in this repository) and then:
+To run it, place your input document inside the "games" folder (a sample is provided in this repository) and then:

 ```shellscript
 Run Application file